thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 You snickered. *I thought you're god?* "But you know my eggs?"

-"That's recorded in your house cam."
+"That's recorded in your house security cam."

 Okay, I see.
-God here claimed to know all things everything recorded anywhere anytime?
+God here claimed to have access to all things everything recorded anywhere anytime?

 "Then you're simply a hacker."

-"Functionally yes, hacking into the world I created."
+"Functionally yes, hacking into the world that *I* created."

 Okay.
-What would distinguish such God from a mere contemporary super hacker?
+What would distinguish such God from a contemporary super hacker?
-Obscure historical events first recorded by a camera?
+Maybe the hacker won't know random obscure historical events first recorded by a camera?

 "By the way that won't work"